jhenals/Chat-App-with-Client-Server-Architecture/README.md

 4. Multi-Threaded Design
    - The server uses threading to handle connections (ensuring responsiveness specially for multiple clients)

 ## Technologies Used
 * Java (Core libraries for networking(java.net) and multithreading
 * Swing (Used to build the graphicall user interface for the chat windows)

 ## Usage
 1. Run the ```ChatNode``` class to start the server.
-2. Select a host to inittiate a chat as a client.
+2. Select a host to initiate a chat as a client.
+    PS: You can add new hosts per line inside the ```hosts.txt``` file without modifying the source code.
 3. Exchange messages between the client and server in real-time.